 The UK's National Restoration Company

-We are experts in cleaning and restoring paintings, from historic oil paintings and watercolours to contemporary works of art.
-Since establishing our studio over 30 years ago, we have worked with clients all over the UK; from AXA Art and the BBC to the Church of England and the National Trust.
+The Fine Art Restoration Company are experts in cleaning and restoring paintings, from historic oil paintings and watercolours to contemporary works of art.
+Since establishing our studio over 35 years ago, we have worked with clients all over the UK; from AXA Art and the BBC to the Church of England and the National Trust.

-As well as many prestigious corporate clients and collections, we are fine art restorers of choice to art collectors and private families throughout the United Kingdom.
+As well as many prestigious corporate clients and collections, we are the fine art restorers of choice to art collectors and private families throughout the United Kingdom.
+Offices in London and Carlisle.

 Just a few of the clients we have worked for